stevematney/redgreenunittests/README.md

 INSTALLATION?!
 ===

+Because we're using `pygments` to add syntax highlighting (when your tests fail), you'll need to install that using pip:

+    pip install pygments

-Just put the `redgreenunittest` folder in this project in a Python project.
+After that, just put the `redgreenunittest` folder in this project in a Python project.
 Or in your virtualenv site-packages folder.
 Just shove it right in there and reference it by importing it.
 Like this:

     import redgreenunittest